A Unified Approach to Interpreting and Boosting Adversarial Transferability: Related work

-\textbf{Interaction.} The interaction between input variables has been widely investigated. \citet{Sorokina2018detecting} defined the interaction of $K$ input variables of additive models. \citet{Lundberg2017tree} quantified interactions between each pair of input variables for tree-ensemble models.
-Some studies mainly focused on interactions to analyze DNNs. \citet{tsang2018detecting} measured statistical interactions based on DNN weights. \citet{Murdoch2018beyond} proposed to extract interactions in LSTMs by disambiguating information of different gates, and \citet{Sigh2019hirachical} extended this method to CNNs. \citet{jin2020hierachical} quantified the contextual independence of words to hierarchically explain the LSTMs.
-In comparison, in this study, we use a different type of interactions based on game theory, in order to explain and improve the transferability of adversarial perturbations.
+\textbf{Interaction.} The interaction between input variables has been widely investigated. \citet{grab1999An} proposed the Shapley interaction index based on the Shapley value~\citep{shapley1953value} in game theory. \citet{Sorokina2018detecting} defined the interaction of $K$ input variables of additive models. \citet{Lundberg2017tree} quantified interactions between each pair of input variables for tree-ensemble models.
+Some studies mainly focused on interactions to analyze DNNs. \citet{tsang2018detecting} measured statistical interactions based on DNN weights. \citet{Murdoch2018beyond} proposed to extract interactions in LSTMs by disambiguating information of different gates, and \citet{Sigh2019hirachical} extended this method to CNNs. \citet{jin2020hierachical} quantified the contextual independence of words to hierarchically explain the LSTMs. \citet{janizek2020explaining} extended the method of Integrated Gradients~\citep{sundararajan2017axiomatic} to quantify pairwise interactions of input features based on the Hessian matrix, which required the DNN to use the SoftPlus operation replace the ReLU operation. \citet{chen2020generating} extended the attribution in~\citep{chen2020learning} to use the Shapley interaction index to generate hierarchical explanations of NLP tasks.
+In comparison, in this study, we use the Shapley interaction index to explain and improve the transferability of adversarial perturbations.